K-PaaS/sidecar-guide-eng/install/sidecar_logging.md

 # <div id='1'> 1.
 Document Outline
 ## <div id='1.1'> 1.1.
 Purpose
-The purpose of this document is to provide a guide for using the Logging service in a PaaS-TA Sidecar (Sidecar) environment.
+The purpose of this document is to provide a guide for using the Logging service in a K-PaaS Sidecar (Sidecar) environment.

 <br>